ZEPL/zepl-documentation/docs/guide/github_integration.md

 <h1> Integration with Github </h1>

+Github is one of the popular choices that data scientists prefer for storing their notebooks.
 In this section, we will explain how you can create a Github Space and synchronize your Github notebooks.

+Note that files should be saved in **Apache Zeppelin(note.json)** or **Ipython(note.ipynb)** format.

 ## Create a Github Repository Space
 Click **"New Space"** button in the main page to create a new Space and check "External Repository".